 Will a Masters help me get a job?

 Masters degrees in the UK are highly regarded by employers.
-They are also popular among international students, indicating the UK's globally recognised strength in this area.
+They are also popular among international students, indicating the UK's strength in this area.

-Postgraduates were also more likely to be in high-skilled employment (professional or managerial roles).
-For example, almost 78% of all working-age postgraduates were in high-skilled employment, compared with nearly 66% of all working age graduates.
+In fact according to these statistics, postgraduates are around 11% more likely to be in a professional role than first-degree graduates.
+For example, 79% of all working-age postgraduates were in high-skilled employment, compared with 68% of all working age graduates.

 Having a relevant Masters degree could give you a crucial competitive edge in a crowded job market - employers are increasingly looking for ways to distinguish between candidates, and this higher-level qualification shows your ability to commit to an intense period of work.
 Masters study may also be useful if you're looking to change career.